 The standard 20-foot container is the most commonly used box for the shipment of goods in ocean freight along with the 40-foot container.
 The dimensions are usually measured using the imperial system (feet) and specify both the exterior and interior (usable) dimensions.
 The standardization of cargo containers ensures containers can be stacked most efficiently, literally one on top of another.
 Although freight containers are manufactured worldwide, they are built to specific ISO specifications to allow for interoperability across intermodal transportation systems.

 Standardization enabled the expansion of the containerized seagoing transportation of goods.
-The usage of standardized containers resulted in a vast reduction in shipping costs and allowed many countries that were previously isolated from global trade to put their products on the world market and consume imported goods.
-Today there are more consumers and more goods to be shipped than ever before.
+The usage of standardized containers resulted in a vast reduction in shipping costs.
+It allowed many countries that were previously isolated from global trade to put their products on the world market and consume imported goods.